rhollings/Django/poll_app/README.md

+This is my First Django App

-This is a Poll Application that asks you your favorite superhero
+Polls that asks you for your favorite superhero